AlaskaAirlines/AuroDocsSite/src/content/markdown/developerOverview.md

 ### WC Style Sheets

-WC style sheets (WCSS) are a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Auro design language.
+WC Style Sheets (WCSS) are a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Auro design language.

 See [WC style sheets](/webcorestylesheets) for all information related to use.
 Also see the [automated documentation site](https://alaskaairlines.github.io/WebCoreStyleSheets/) for all information related to the features and API of WC style sheets.